 If you grew up in the “Purity Culture,” there is work to be UN-done.
 Teens growing up in this powerful subculture of the church were taught about sex through deep shame and tight restrictions.

 Words like Clean and Dirty reduced sexuality as something to say “no” to, but, there is more.
 Let’s bust through some of the myths purity culture taught, while trying to catch a glimpse of the much wider vision God has for us as women.

 Let’s move away from being scared of our design, desires and body in order to embrace our sexuality for what it is; Sacred By Design.

 (In each episode, we’ll be incorporating a Spiritual Practice.
 In this episode, we’ll be naming some ways Purity Culture may have hurt us mind, heart, and body; so we’ll be doing a “Body scan.”
 Please join us.)
+What is Purity?

 Let’s dive in.